phpmyadmin/phpmyadmin/docs/config.rst

     :default: true

-    If enabled (default), logout deletes cookies for all servers, otherwise only for current one.
-Setting this to false makes it easy to forget to log out from other server, when you are using more of them.
+    If enabled (default), logout deletes cookies for all servers, otherwise (false) it will only delete delete the cookies for the current server.
+Setting this to false makes it easy to forget to log out from other servers when you are using more than one.

 .. _AllowArbitraryServer:
 .. config:option:: $cfg['AllowArbitraryServer']